 This program is offered in a distance learning format and generally can be completed in three semesters or less.
 The courses that comprise this certificate program may be applied to the department's master's degree program.

 Introduction to current and emerging technology applications and data standards in the healthcare industry and how they relate to the collection of patient data and conversion to health information.
 Legacy, client server-based, and web-based systems examined, along with emerging technologies that support the creation of the electronic health record (EHR).
 Emphasis is on systems integration, systems security and the processes for evaluating and selecting applications that address organizational goals and functional requirements.
 Prerequisite: Admission to a HIM graduate program or permission of the department.

 Focused on providing students with the expertise to conceptualize and strategically plan and build the appropriate health information infrastructure for supporting the knowledge requirements of the healthcare organization.
-Topics to be addressed include information systems theory and strategic planning; clinical information systems applications and operations analysis, data and technical infrastructures for the electronic health records; information system acquisition and implementation and the regulatory, standards and ethical environment and future trends in health information systems.
+Topics to be addressed include information systems theory and strategic planning; clinical information systems applications and operations analysis, data and technical infrastructures for the electronic health records; information system acquisition and implementation, and the regulatory, standards and ethical environments and future trends of health information systems.
 Prerequisites: Fundamentals of HIM and US Healthcare System, HIM 6501, or permission of the department.

 Addresses database theory, methodologies for database design and issues related to database administration.
 Emphasis is on requirements and methodologies for assuring data integrity and security in healthcare enterprise information systems, specifically in relationship to the database environment.
 Prerequisites: Fundamentals of HIM and US Healthcare System, or permission of the department.